skeru/COTPasses/README.md

 Additional Info for Students
 ----------------------------

-Your project must be an extension of this project.
 You are required to use Git to version your code.
 A good tutorial is available [here][www/proGit].

 Tests are a part of the project, so you have also to add them in order to prove that your pass is working correctly.
 Tests must be added according to the